-Let us then turn to our algorithmic results. \begin{theorem} There exists a randomized algorithm for solving \krestlessmotifreach problem in time $\bigO(2^k k m \Delta)$ and space $\bigO(n \tau)$. \end{theorem} \begin{proof} Given an instance $(G,c,k,M,s)$ of the \krestlessmotifreach problem we build a graph $G'=(V',E')$ such that $V=V \cup \{s'\}$, $E'=E \cup \{(s',s,i): (s,u,i) \in E\}$, $c'(u) = c(u)$ for all $u \in V$, $c'(s')=k+1$, $M'=M \cup \{c'(s')\}$ and query the \finegrainedoracle with instance $(G',c',k+1,M')$.
+Let us then turn to our algorithmic results. \begin{theorem} There exists a randomized algorithm for solving \krestlessmotifreach problem in time $\bigO(2^k k m \Delta)$ and \change{space $\bigO(n \Delta)$}. \end{theorem} \begin{proof} Given an instance $(G,c,k,M,s)$ of \krestlessmotifreach we build a graph $G'=(V',E')$ such that $V=V \cup \{s'\}$, $E'=E \cup \{(s',s,i): (s,u,i) \in E\}$, $c'(u) = c(u)$ for all $u \in V$, $c'(s')=k+1$, $M'=M \cup \{c'(s')\}$ and query the \finegrainedoracle with instance $(G',c',k+1,M')$.
 The construction is depicted in Figure~\ref{fig:algo:krestlessmotifreach}.
 In the instance $(G',c',k+1,M')$, the origin of the graph is enforced by introducing an additional vertex $s'$ adjacent to $s$.
-Since $s'$ is assigned a unique color, if there is a resting path agreeing with $M'$, then the path must originate from $s'$ and pass through $s$.
+Since $s'$ is assigned a unique color, if there is a resting path agreeing with $M'$, then the path must originate from $s'$ and pass through~$s$.
 If there exists a restless path originating from $s'$ and ending at $u \in V \setminus \{s, s'\}$ such that the vertex colors of the path agree with $M'$, then we have a restless path originating from $s$ and ending at $u$ such that the vertex colors of the path agree with $M$.
-As the graph $G'$ will have at most $2m$ edges and $n+1$ vertices, we have obtained an algorithm for solving \krestlessmotifreach using $\bigO(2^k k m \Delta)$ time and $\bigO(n \tau)$ space. \end{proof}
+As the graph $G'$ will have at most $2m$ edges and $n+1$ vertices, we have obtained an algorithm for solving \krestlessmotifreach using $\bigO(2^k k m \Delta)$ time and $\bigO(n \Delta)$ space. \end{proof}

-Next, we present our algorithm for \krestlessreach obtained by transforming it to an instance of \krestlessmotifreach.
-More precisely, the algorithm works by constructing a vertex-colored instance that encodes the source, whereas a multiset of colors encodes the path length.
-We first present the solution for \krestlessreach with the solution to \restlessreach following as a special case.
+An algorithm for \krestlessreach is obtained by transforming it to a \krestlessmotifreach instance.
+More precisely, the algorithm works by constructing a vertex-colored instance that encodes the source, whereas a multiset of colors encodes the path length and the solution to \restlessreach following as a special case.